HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

         The MAC address from the DHCPv6 request's Link Local Address found in the neighbor cache will be inserted instead of the placeholder.
 It will be stretched over 3 thus octets like 00:11:22:33:44:55 become 0011:2233:4455.

     **$id$**
         If clients get an ID in client configuration file or in client configuration database this ID will fill one octet.
-Thus the ID has to be in the range of 0000-FFFF.
+Thus the ID has to be in the range of 0000-ffff.

     **$range$**
-        If address is of category range the range defined with extra keyword " range " will be used here in place of one octet.
-This is why the range can span from 0000-FFFF.
+        If address is of category range the range defined with extra keyword *range* will be used here in place of one octet.This is why the range can span from 0000-ffff.
 Clients will get an address out of the given range.

     **$random64$**
         A 64 bit random address will be generated in place of this variable.
 Clients get a random address just like they would if privacy extensions were used.
 The random part will span over 4 octets.